copasi/model_replicator/examples/Row_of_cells_gap_junctions/README.md

 **Fig. 5.** Approximate reproduction of behavior in Fig.3D of reference 1, constant IP3 is applied in cell 1 and this causes diminishing IP3 waves in distant cells.

 ### Case 3
 If indeed we wanted to use an arbitrary kinetic rate law for the trasport, we can use the COPASI file produced above and modify it to include the said kinetics.
 This could be achieved by running the following steps:

+ 1. define a new function to encode the desired rate law (*eg.* Eq.
+5 of reference 1)
+ 2. identify the transport reactions (named *t_IP3_i-j*, where *i* and *j* are cell numbers) and change each one's kinetic rate law to the one defined in the previous step.

+ Thus, with a little effort, models created with *sbmodelr* can be changed to match any arbitrary kinetics.

 ## References